mturner89/SkiForHeart/README.md

     <li>Register/Login</li>
   </ul>
 </li>
-<li>Top Fundraisers and Total Raised were attempted in the home page during this upload<li>
+<li>Top Fundraisers and Total Raised were attempted in the home page during this upload</li>
 </ul>